rodolfomayora/profile-card-component-main/README.md

-# Frontend Mentor - Article preview component
+# Frontend Mentor - Profile card component

-This is a solution to the [Profile card component coding challenge](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT)
+This is a solution to the [Profile card component coding challenge](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ)

 ### Screenshot